OpenGeoMetadata/opengeometadata.github.io/docs/JSON-format.md

 ### Example
 {: .no_toc }

-This is an example of a complete OGM Aardvark JSON file:
+This is an example of a complete OGM Aardvark JSON file.
+Note that it contains a custom (local) field, `b1g_code_s`, which is documented on the BTAA Geospatial Information Network Metadata handbook at [https://geobtaa.github.io/metadata/b1g-custom-elements/#code](https://geobtaa.github.io/metadata/b1g-custom-elements/#code)

 ```json
 {